BlackBoxVision/mvp-helpers/README.md

 After working about 3 years with Android development, I learn a lot from the different projects I have made, a lot of mistakes, and a lot of lessons learned.
 About 1 year ago, or more, in Android, MVP become the selected pattern to make Android Apps.
 MVP makes your apps code more easier to follow, and also easier to reason.

-This library, exposes a minimal API that I have abstracted during many projects.
-The classes that contain this library help me to speed app development, also, they clean my code a lot.

-Check the following instructions under this **README** in order to get a project up and running with this simpler library.
+**This library exposes a minimal API, that should help you to build well architected Android Apps. ¡Check the following steps to get up and running!**

 ##Installation